ashish-augustine/ecommerce-app/README.md

 # NextJS / Typescript / Stripe / Oauth 2.0 / E-commerce
-This is the NexJS version of the e-commerce app!
+This is the NextJS version of the e-commerce app!
 # [Click here to visit the website](https://ubiquitous-pika-92346c.netlify.app)